TengMCing/PhD/Thesis/03-chap3.html.md

 ::: {.content-visible when-format="html"}

-::: {#tbl-hyperparameter .cell tbl-cap='Name of hyperparameters and their correspoding domain for the computer vision model.'}
+::: {#tbl-hyperparameter .cell tbl-cap='Name of hyperparameters and their corresponding domain for the computer vision model.'}
 ::: {.cell-output-display}